Legal Notice / Data Privacy Statement

 VAT ID No.: DE 276227632

-Thank you for your interest in my enterprise and for visiting the website www.lektorat-pasternak.de (hereinafter the “Website”) of fachlektorat dr. pasternak (or “pro editorial office dr. pasternak”) (hereinafter “pro editorial office dr. pasternak” or “I”).
+Thank you for visiting the website www.wolfgang-pasternak.de (hereinafter the “Website”) of my office for specialist translations and copy-editing dr. wolfgang pasternak (hereinafter “dr. wolfgang pasternak” or “I”).
 I take the protection of personal data very seriously.

 This data privacy statement provides information regarding the processing of personal data on the Website.